IntersectMBO/credential-manager/doc/read-the-docs-site/cc-sign/usage.rst

    cc-sign --help

    Usage: cc-sign [-v|--version] [-q|--quiet] [-y|--yes]
+                  (-k|--private-key-file FILEPATH)
-                  (-k|--private-key-file FILEPATH) (-t|--tx-body-file FILEPATH)
+                  ((-t|--tx-body-file FILEPATH) | --tx-bundle-file FILEPATH)
                   (-o|--out-file FILEPATH)

    CLI application for signing CC Credential Manager transactions.

    Available options:
-     -h,--help                Show this help text
-     -v,--version             Show version.
+   -h,--help                Show this help text -v,--version             Show version.
-     -q,--quiet               Do not print summary output (implies -y) -y,--yes                 Automatically confirm all prompts
+   -q,--quiet               Do not print summary output (implies -y) -y,--yes                 Automatically confirm all prompts -k,--private-key-file FILEPATH
-     -k,--private-key-file FILEPATH
                               The PEM file containing your encrypted private key -t,--tx-body-file FILEPATH
                               The file containing the transaction body to sign.
+   --tx-bundle-file FILEPATH
+                              The file containing the transaction bundle to sign.
-     -o,--out-file FILEPATH   A file path to save the transaction witness file.
+   -o,--out-file FILEPATH   A file path to save the transaction witness or
+                              witness bundle file.

 There are three required options that must always be provided:

 - ``--private-key-file``: This is the filepath of your private key file which you will use to sign the transaction.
-- ``--tx-body-file``: This is the filepath of the transaction body file which you will sign.
+- ``--tx-body-file`` or ``--tx-bundle-file``: This is the filepath of the transaction body or transaction bundle file which you will sign.
+  Use ``--tx-body-file`` to sign a JSON tx body text envelope file, use ``--tx-bundle-file`` to sign a binary tx bundle file.
 - ``--out-file``: This is the filepath where the resulting witness file will be saved.

 The command will first prompt you for the pass phrase you used to encrypt the private key file.